 Even when carefully and correctly administered by trained personnel, this drug may cause a feeling of burning and pain.
 There is a risk that this medication may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
 If the area of injection becomes red, swollen, or painful at anytime during or after the injection, notify your care team immediately.
 Do not apply anything to the site unless instructed by your care team.

 This medication can affect the blood levels certain anti-seizure medications.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Possible Side Effects

 There are a number of things you can do to manage the side effects of cisplatin.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

-Cisplatin can cause hearing loss.
+Cisplatin can cause hearing loss and ringing in the ears.
+Your hearing will be checked prior to you receiving cisplatin and as needed throughout treatment.
 Call your doctor or nurse if you have ringing in your ears or if you notice a decrease in your hearing.

 Low White Blood Cell Count (Leukopenia or Neutropenia)